brandon-rhodes/luca/luca/docs/tally.rst

 then all you have to do is write a quick YAML tree of rules, and Luca will categorize your transactions and tally all of your income and expenses!
+The currently supported statement formats are:

+* Delta Community Credit Union checking
+* Delta Community Credit Union Visa Business

-If your bank statements are not yet supported, please let us know the format so that we can add a module to the ``luca.importer`` sub-package.
+If your bank statements are **not yet supported,** please **let us know** the format so that we can add a module to the ``luca.importer`` sub-package.

 Quick reference to rules